matthewlouisdavisBioStat/ToMakeAnAdversaryInadmissible/README.md

 Contains variable importance plots and example output emailed to users for making decisions.
 The decisions are read off such that, given vegas lines, a certain type of bet (i.e. over, under, or home/away) is recommended for over-unders, spreads, and moneylines.

-The history of points bet bets placed as used for visualizing profit over time is also available in "PointsBetCleaned.csv".
+The history of points bet bets placed as used for visualizing profit over time is also available in "PointsBetCleaned.xlsx".

 # First Time Users